Naif-Albader/Regression_Project/report.md

 ## Abstract
-Many Saudi people want to buy land in Riyadh city for investment, personal use but they don’t know the future of this investment so, the goal of iAQAR is to use linear regression models to predict the Land price to help people to invest in the right place.
+Many Saudi people want to buy land in Riyadh city for investment, personal use but they don’t know the future of this investment hence, the goal of iAQAR is to use linear regression models to predict the Land price to help people to invest in the right place.

 ## Design
-The data is scrapped from the Saudi Arabian Ministry of Justice website and it represents the sales deals of lands in Riyadh in the last 11 years and the goal was to analysis it to answer these three main questions
+The data is scrapped from the Saudi Arabian Ministry of Justice website and it represents the sales deals of lands in Riyadh in the last 11 years and the goal was to analysis it to answer these three main questions:

-> What is the housing price in riyadh in the next 5 years? </br>
+> 1) What is the housing price in riyadh in the next 5 years? </br>
-> Is the price increasing each year? </br>
+> 2) Is the price increasing each year? </br>
-> What is the price growth for each year?
+> 3) What is the price growth for each year?